avi-azar-1/rhel8.8-ansible/README.md

 chmod 777 install.sh
 ./install.sh
 ```
-you can then use ansibe, ansible-playbook etc.
+you can then use ansible, ansible-playbook etc.